Steven Brust: Other performances

 Brust has performed dramatically in several Shockwave Radio Theater productions, notably Closing Ceremonies (aka The Fall of the House of Usherette) and PBS Liavek.

 Award nominations

 Brust's short story "When The Bow Breaks" was nominated for the 1998 Nebula Award.

 Five Hundred Years After was nominated for the 1995 Locus Poll Award (Best Fantasy Novel).
 Other novels nominated for various Locus Poll Awards were Brokedown Palace, The Gypsy, Agyar, and Freedom & Necessity.

 Dragon was a finalist for the 1999 Minnesota Book Awards in the Fantasy & Science Fiction category.
 Freedom and Necessity was a 1998 finalist for the same category, while The Phoenix Guards was a finalist in 1992.

 Brust discovered in August 2006 that he had made the New York Times extended bestseller list at number 30 with Dzur.
 He mentioned his ambivalence on this subject online.
 SciFi Wire posted an interview with Brust after Dzur came out.

+Translations

+Brust's novels have been translated into several languages, including German, French, Dutch and Hungarian.